tendermint/tendermint/spec/p2p/peer.md

 Tendermint implements the Station-to-Station protocol using X25519 keys for Diffie-Helman key-exchange and chacha20poly1305 for encryption.

-Previous versions of this protocol suffered from malleability attacks whereas an active man in the middle attacker could compromise confidentiality as decribed in [Prime, Order Please!
+Previous versions of this protocol (0.32 and below) suffered from malleability attacks whereas an active man in the middle attacker could compromise confidentiality as described in [Prime, Order Please!
 Revisiting Small Subgroup and Invalid Curve Attacks on Protocols using Diffie-Hellman](https://eprint.iacr.org/2019/526.pdf).